 - Grades measure learning and report student progress.
 Grades are determined by how students meet the learning criteria, which are driven by the learning standards laid out by Legacy and the State of Minnesota.
 It is important that grades be understood as a measurement tool and an indicator of progress, not as the end goal or as a reward or punishment. - Assessments are tools used to determine learning standard and concept mastery.
-For this reason, 75% of a student's grade will be based on performance tasks, such as projects, presentations, and assessments, and 25% on other assignments and homework. - A student's learning habits and behaviors, like putting forth one's best effort, organization, timeliness, and participation, are measured and reported separately from the grade.
+For this reason, 75% of a student's grade will be based on performance tasks, such as projects, presentations, and summative assessments, and 25% on other assignments and homework. - A student's learning habits and behaviors, like putting forth one's best effort, organization, timeliness, and participation, are measured and reported separately from the grade.
 These habits are extremely important and separating them from the grade helps students and parents know clearly what a student has learned, as well as how a student is performing in class through separate measurements.
 While these habits do not weigh into the class grade, there are implications attached to them through the late work policy and eligibility requirements.

-Late Work
+Late Work Policy

-At Legacy Christian Academy, we believe in helping students develop strong study skills and instilling in them a work ethic and sense of responsibility that will serve them as they move on from Legacy and continue to serve Christ.
+At Legacy Christian Academy, we believe in helping students develop strong study skills and instilling in them a work ethic, time management skills, and sense of responsibility that will serve them as they move on from Legacy and continue to serve Christ.
 We also believe that student grades should accurately reflect the amount of the content the student has mastered.
-For this reason, we will not deduct points for late assignments, however the following policy is in place as we seek to hold students accountable and create the best learning environment for all students.
+For this reason, we will not deduct points for late assignments until the summative assessment for the unit.
+However the following policy is in place as we seek to hold students accountable not only for content, but for developing essential habits for life, and creating the best learning environment for all students.
 The following policy applies to every class, and starts over each semester.